A higher thread count usually indicates a better quality fabric, which should be softer and have a finer texture - and it will be more expensive.

 “Luxury” fabrics have 500 Thread Count or more.

-Additional Technical Information: Don’t assume the only definition of luxury bedding is a high thread count alone.
-Whilst it’s an important factor; there are other features which are equally important when measuring linen quality.
-This includes:
+Additional Technical Information: Don’t assume the only definition of luxury bedding is a high thread count.
+Whilst Thread Count is an important factor; there are other features which are equally important when measuring linen quality:

 a) The type of cotton used e.g. carded/ combed/ pima/ Egyptian cotton